How To Wash A Pillow Without It Getting Lumpy

 Step 3 – Dry thoroughly

 Allow your pillow to dry thoroughly.
 You may need to run a couple of drying cycles.
-If your pillow isn’t properly dry when you put it back on your bed you risk mould and mildew forming inside.
+If your pillow isn’t properly dry when you put it back on your bed you risk mold and mildew forming inside.

 If your pillow is down-filled and still has clumps, it is a sign the pillow isn’t dry.